 ***For some of the above work, the authors list may be updated, as there will likely be more collaborators

 - A major hallmark of science is replicability and credibility of findings.
+I am one of the team members of Collaborative Open-science REsearch (CORE).
 We replicate notable classic or influential studies, make some adjustments with well-powered diverse, sometimes cross-regional samples, and add extensions to gain additional novel and potentially meaningful insights.
-I have been involved in several replication-extension projects, regularly do peer reviews and provide guidance, as a tutor, for replication-extension studies in Social-Cognitive Psychology, Emotions, Judgment and Decision Making by HKU students, led by Dr. Feldman and numerous early career researchers.
-Some of these studies are medical-health or environmental JDM studies.
+I have published several replication-extensions, regularly do peer reviews and provide guidance, as a tutor, for replication-extension studies in Social-Cognitive Psychology, Emotions, Judgment and Decision Making by HKU students, led by Dr. Gilad Feldman and other researchers.
 Check https://mgto.org/pre-registered-replications/ for details.
-This mass replication-extensions project received nomination and selection for Society for Improving Psychological Science Commendation in 2020.
+This mass replication-extensions project (CORE), received selection for Society for Improving Psychological Science Commendation in 2020.

 - Systematic Reviews and Meta-Analyses

-- I have led two meta-analyses (e.g. see Yeung et al., 2021 Omission Bias Meta-Analysis), and I have been involved in several projects to improve the quality, transparency, and reproducibility of meta-analyses and systematic reviews, with numerous collaborators across different regions.
+- I have led two meta-analyses (e.g. see Yeung et al., 2021 Omission Bias Meta-Analysis), and I have been involved in several projects aiming to improve the quality, transparency, and reproducibility of meta-analyses and systematic reviews, with collaborators from different regions.
+We hope these projects can promote transparency, reproducibility, rigor, reduce errors and facilitate error-checking in meta-analyses.

 - Global Multi-Lab Empirical Studies

 - I have been involved in empirical multi-lab cross-regional collaborations (e.g. global mental health and health behavior projects with Psychological Science Accelerator during COVID-19).
-We believe that to drive science and humanity forward, more well-powered and diverse samples and collaborative team science are essential and potentially very meaningful.
+We believe that to drive science and humanity forward, more well-powered and diverse samples from different cultures and continents and collaborative Big Team Science are essential and potentially very impactful.

 - Journal of Personality and Social Psychology